Skip to main content

 session_cancelledThe session was cancelled while this attempt was in progress.

-The first four codes appear on verification.attempt.failed.
+The first four codes appear on verification.session.failed.
 The last two surface on attempts inside expired or cancelled sessions; you’ll usually receive the corresponding session-level event (verification.session.expired / verification.session.cancelled) at the same time.